 - Any organization or person authorized by the individual to receive the information

-- Authorized Legal Agent/Government Body/Representative under the circumstance where the College complies with the release of personal information,
+- Authorized legal agent, government body, or representative under the circumstance where the college complies with the release of personal information,

-ABM College of Health and Technology is committed to the fair treatment of its students and its employees and to an open and collaborative approach when dealing with student concerns.
-We will try to resolve complaints informally wherever possible; while keeping in mind that for mail resolution processes may be required to satisfactorily resolve the issue.
+ABM College is committed to the fair treatment of its students, its employees, and to an open and collaborative approach when dealing with student concerns.
+We will try to resolve complaints informally wherever possible.
+For resolution by mail, processes may be required to satisfactorily resolve the issue:

 - All complaints to the administration must be in writing.
 Anonymous complaints will not be considered.